hk/WPSmart-Mobile/readme.txt

 1. Example *WPSmart Classic* theme customized
 2. Example *WPSmart Magazine* theme customized
-3. Magazine theme post page
-4. Plugin admin panel page where you can customize the look and feel of your mobile-theme
+3. *Plugin admin panel* page where you can customize the look and feel of your mobile-theme
-5. View a preview while editing of what your theme changes will look like on an iPhone or Android device!
+4. View a preview while editing of what your theme changes will look like on an iPhone or Android device!
+5. Magazine theme view post page

 == Changelog ==

+= Version 1.0.2 =

+* Fixed: Issues with Firefox when customizing the plugin in the WordPress admin panel
+* Fixed: Various Javascript issues, including ones that affected other plugins from functioning properly with WPSmart Mobile
+* Changed: Menu and Search bars are now fixed at the top of the page regardless of scroll position
+* Added: Ability to not display "Posted by…" meta data below post titles
+* Added: If you're wp-content/uploads directory is not writeable you will now be notified and will need to fix it before trying to upload a Site Logo in the widget admin panel.
+* Other various minor styling and bug fixes

 = Version 1.0.1 =